 18) On your birthday, you not only bring your own birthday cake to work, you also bake it from scratch.

-19) You can recycle with the best of them and know how to use all the different coloured bins near your flat.
+19) You can recycle with the best of them and know how to use all the different coloured bins.

 20) Shops being open on Sundays just feels wrong.
-Or in the very least, those rare Sundays when stores are open feel like a real treat.
+Or those rare Sundays when stores are open feel like a real treat.

 21) You have more types of insurance than you can count and you’re not even sure what all of them cover.